metayeti/YABS.js/README.md

 ## 7. Examples

 Examples are provided to demonstrate various ways to use YABS.js.
+Examples can be built one by one, or you can use `node build examples` from the repository root to build all examples in one go.

 ### 7.1.
 Minimal

 This example is found in [/examples/minimal](/examples/minimal).

-This example demonstrates the simplest build instructions JSON file.
-It defines a single HTML file, a single JS sourcefile and some extra files (CSS stylesheet and an image file).
+The build instructions JSON describes a basic build consisting of a single HTML file, a single JS sourcefile which be compiled, and some extra files (CSS stylesheet and an image file).

-Investigate the `build.json` file to see how the build is structured:
+To get a closer look at the syntax, open `build.json`:

 ```JSON
 {